tosdr/tosback-versions/Ruqqus/Terms of Service.md

 Liability
 ---------

-Under no theory of liability shall Ruqqus LLC be liable for your damages arising from any of the following:
+Ruqqus LLC shall not be liable for your damages arising from any of the following:

 *   Use of the ruqqus.com platform
 *   Technical failure of ruqqus.com